frequency-chain/docs/pages/glossary.md

 ## Provider MSA

-The MSA associated with the Account ID that signs a capacity transaction.
+The MSA associated with the Account ID that signs a Capacity transaction.

 ## Public Graph